Dave-team/Knowledge-base/Principles.md

 Other
 - Define who I am and what I want out of life.
 Translate these things to goals and get after them
 - We can choose to be the happiest person alive.
 It's literally just a choice once basics are accounted for
+- It's hard to be in the top 1% of things.
+Instead, be in the top 25% of three different things and you'll end up in a good space
+- The growth mindset: love faillure and the challenge that comes with trying to figure out how to solve things - the harder it gets the harder we need to try and the whole process can become very informative.
+Understand that the world is full of interesting challenges that could help you learn and grow.
+- Always have an opinion on things.
+What did I think of this meal?
+Of this film?
+Why do I think this - what makes it such and how does it compare to other things?